The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

 \\ The type of truncation of the energy density functional can not only induce a variation of the deformation parameters for a given (local or global) minimum, but also reverse the relative location in energy of different minima.
 For example, when the $\stackrel{\leftrightarrow}{J}^2$ terms are neglected in the functional based on the T44+pairing 1 parameters, it is possible to identify one axially deformed and one triaxial solution, with an energy difference of 0.91 MeV, where the prolate configuration is the most bounded.
-By switching those (central) terms on, the situation is reversed, with the triaxial configuration becoming deeper by 1.42 MeV than the prolate shape (with small variations of the $\beta$ and $\gamma$ parameters, respectively amounting to $\sim$1\% and $\sim$3\%).
-This extra binding is mainly due to the fact that the (positive) energy contribution from the $\stackrel{\leftrightarrow}{J}^2$ terms in the triaxial case (9.78 MeV) is 2.3 MeV weaker than in the axial state (see Tab.~\ref{Tab8} where the three $J_0^2$, $\bm J^2$ and $\underline{J}^2$ components are separately shown). \\ \\ Turning on the time-odd terms, the Kramer's degeneracy is expected to be preserved.
-Their inclusion tends to make the convergence more difficult and the time-reversal invariance is easily broken; in particular, the use of the T44 force required a particular effort to find suitable initial conditions.
-In some cases the problems are emphasised when the $S\cdot T$ terms and the $\bm S^2$ ones are included separately.
+By switching those (central) terms on, the situation is reversed, with the triaxial configuration becoming deeper than the prolate shape (with small variations of the $\beta$ and $\gamma$ parameters, respectively amounting to $\sim$1\% and $\sim$3\%) by 1.42 MeV.
+This extra binding is mainly due to the fact that the (positive) energy contribution from the central $\stackrel{\leftrightarrow}{J}^2$ terms in the triaxial case (9.78 MeV) is 2.3 MeV weaker than in the axial state (cf.~Tab.~\ref{Tab8} where the three $J_0^2$, $\bm J^2$ and $\underline{J}^2$ components are separately shown). \\ \\ Turning on the time-odd terms, the Kramer's degeneracy is expected to be preserved.
+Their inclusion tends to make the convergence more difficult and the time-reversal invariance is easily broken; in particular, use of the T44 force required effort to find suitable initial conditions.
+In some cases the problems are emphasised when the $\bm S\cdot \bm T$ terms and the $\bm S^2$ ones are included separately.